onedata/onedata-documentation/doc/running_onedata/docker/pre_onedata_docker.md

 # Installing complete Onedata

-In this section you will learn how to deploy a fully functional Onedata installation that can work independely of Onedata.org.
+In this section you will learn how to deploy a fully functional Onedata installation that can work independently of Onedata.org.

 <!-- toc -->